-For the plugin editor, djangocms-cascade automatically creates a form for each PartialFormField in the list of glossary_fields.
+For the editor, djangocms-cascade automatically creates a form for each GlossaryField in the plugin's class.
 Sometimes however, you might need more control over the fields displayed in the editor, versus the fields stored inside the glossary.

 Similar to the Django's admin.
 ModelAdmin, this can be achieved by overriding the plugins form element.
 Such a customized form can add as many fields as required, while the controlled glossary contains a compact summary.